Custom GPT Powered AI Chatbot Trained On Your Data

 But a knowledge base can’t be established simply by installing a knowledge base software and slapping together some articles.
 It needs to make sense to the reader, and it needs to be user friendly.

 One way to achieve that is by classifying your articles into categories.
-But how do you choose categories to make your knowledge base most useful?
+But how do you choose knowledge base categories to make it most useful?

 Here are a few pointers: